 Consultation-Liaison Psychiatry Lecture series

-This required weekly series is also attended by fourth-year psychiatry residents, and is open to other psychiatric Fellows.
+This required series is also attended at the fourth-year psychiatry residents, but is aimed at the CL Fellow.
+It is open to other psychiatric Fellows.
 Topics are wide-ranging and pertinent to Consultation-Liaison Psychiatry, and are presented by a variety of faculty members from Psychiatry and other URMC specialties.
 For a list of sample topics, see below

 - The process of consultations